-Introduction to Geography & Map skills United Kingdom Geology/ limestones landscapes Weather and Climate Industry / World of Work The Geography of the Middle East Transition to KS3 Explains what geography is and its connections.
-Students then develop their locational knowledge and O.S. map skills, include the use of direction, distance, and Explores the human and physical Geography of the UK including why people have migrated to the UK, mapping population density, the link between relief Explores the rock cycle and all the physical processes involved.
+Introduction to Geography & Map skills What is the United Kingdom?
+Landscape Detective (Geology) What is weather and Climate?
+Changing employment (Industry) Why is the Middle East an important region?
+Transition to KS3 Explains what geography is and its connections.
+Students then develop their locational knowledge and O.S. map skills, include the use of direction, distance, and grid references.
+Explores the human and physical Geography of the UK including why people have migrated to the UK, mapping population density, the link between relief /climate and density.
+Explores the rock cycle and all the physical processes involved.
 Explores how natural limestone environments form and how they are used by people.
 Explains the factors that affect weather and climate, then explores high and low pressure in the UK.
-Introduces tropical storms and investigates Hurricane Introduces the types of employment and how they differ around the world.
-Explores the factors that effect the location of industries and finally focusses on tourism and its Explores the physical and human Geography of the Middle East.
-Then explores the economic development of some of the countries with a focus on oil and grid references. /climate and density.
-Katrina. economic and environmental impact. tourism in the UAE.
+Introduces tropical storms and investigates Hurricane Katrina.
+Introduces the types of employment and how they differ around the world.
+Explores the factors that effect the location of industries and finally focusses on tourism and its economic and environmental impact.
+Explores the physical and human Geography of the Middle East.
+Then explores the economic development of some of the countries with a focus on oil and tourism in the UAE.